 Candied mimosa flowers

 With an electric mixer (preferably free-standing), beat egg whites on medium-high until frothy and opaque.
 Add 1 tablespoon sugar; keep beating until soft peaks form.
 Separately, fill a 1/3 cup measure with about half champagne, half strained orange juice (freely adjust this ratio according to which flavor you prefer).
 Pour juice mixture into a saucepan and whisk in 3/4 cup sugar and corn syrup.
-Using candy thermometer, bring to a boil until temperature just hits 230 F. Remove from heat immediately, and with egg white mixture beating, slowly pour the syrup into the whites.
+Using candy thermometer, bring to a boil until temperature reaches a solid 230 F. Remove from heat immediately, and with egg white mixture beating, slowly pour the syrup into the whites.
 Keep beating on high until bowl is no longer warm but is room temperature to the touch; this should take about 8-10 minutes.
 Before frosting gets too dry, pipe or pile it onto cooled cupcakes and top each one with a candied mimosa flower.
 These cupcakes taste best at room temperature, but keep them chilled if not eating within 8 hours or so.

 Mini mimosa cupcakes are tender, citrusy, soft, and mild.
 Full of tiny air bubbles, hints of champagne, and bits of orange zest, they impart both the flavor and the feeling of drinking a mimosa.
 And the little flowers of the same name – whether growing outdoors or readily candied for eating – point to the brightness of a fresh new year and the sweetness that we all hope will come with it.